tenor2000/gregoryjung.github.io/README.md

 # gregoryjung.github.io
-This is a portfolio repository for Gregory Jung in Data Science and Machine Learning
+This is a portfolio repository for Gregory Jung in Data Analysis, Science, and Machine Learning